YustasSwamp/blutechheli/README.md

 Supported OS: Linux only.

-You'll need to install xboxdrv-linux >= 0.8.4.
+You have to install xboxdrv-linux >= 0.8.4.
 	http://pingus.seul.org/~grumbel/xboxdrv/  or
 	https://github.com/Grumbel/xboxdrv